RGrun/ThothKT/Readme.md

 Additionally, please note that this library uses the computer encoding for the phonetic input described below.

-Valid values are as follows: `AaiywWbpfmMnNrlhHxXzsSqkgtTdD`.
+Valid characters are as follows: `AaiywWbpfmMnNrlhHxXzsSqkgtTdD`.

 Usage Example: